Bible Students and the Bible. A Brief History Before the Modern Era

 In the 1860’s and 1870’s and beyond, a number of organizations sprang to life based around the Bible and interpretation of scriptures.
 Some groups called themselves Bible Students.
 As time passed these split into other groups, retaining the Bible Student identity while looking at matters differently.

 What is amazing is that these ideas and beliefs were developed PRIOR to the discoveries of the most amazing Biblical discoveries in the modern ere.
+The Bible has been uncovered to an extent that Bible revisions have been required.
 For example consider two of the most amazing discoveries.

 For example.
 The Dead Sea scrolls were discovered in 1947.
 Some shepherds stumbled upon a cave in a rugged dry western side of the Dead Sea.
 What they discovered was the greatest archaeological find of the twentieth century.
 Over the next few years, other similar remote caves in the area were found.
 The discoveries kept coming.
 Over 800 fragmentary documents, mainly consisting of Hebrew writings on leather (with a few on parchment), including fragments of 190 biblical scrolls.
 Most of these are small, containing no more than one-tenth of a book; however, a complete Isaiah scroll has been found.
 Almost every Old Testament book is present.
 Can you imagine the wealth of discoveries that came with this?
 These have confirmed the accuracy of the Bible texts and shed light on the communities directly associated with Bible texts at the time of preservation.
 The scrolls date to the second and third centuries BC with some from the first century BC.
 There is still much work to do in connection with these scrolls.